 A CBRS signal can cover several miles, depending on antenna design, and isn't limited to line of sight.
 Wi-Fi signals have a shorter range and can be inhibited by walls, shelving and signal interference, among other barriers.

 CBRS does not have an ongoing cost.
 Once organizations purchase and install equipment, they have no additional cost for leased bandwidth.
-Wi-Fi equipment is less expensive than an initial CBRS installation, but Wi-Fi also requires an ongoing monthly fee for bandwidth.
-Enterprises may also need to install more access points as they expand coverage or upgrade existing APs.
+Wi-Fi equipment is less expensive than an initial CBRS installation, but organizations using Wi-Fi may also need to install more access points or upgrade existing APs to expand coverage.

 Licensing and spectrum